telerik/teststudio-docs/docs/features/testing-types/load-testing/running-load-test/running-tests.md

 ---
-title: Running Tests
+title: Running Load Tests
 page_title: Running Load Tests
 description: "Run Load Tests in Test Studio.
 How to execute a load test in Test Studio"
 position: 0
 ---
-# Running Tests
+# Running Load Tests Locally

-This document describes how to run a load test locally.
-This type of run is used while designing and adjusting the test, the results, which it generates, can be easily used to troubleshoot possible issues, or missing dynamic values adjustments.
+Below you can read how to trigger a load test run locally.
+This type of execution is usually used while designing and adjusting the test.
+The results, which it generates, can be easily used to troubleshoot possible issues, or missing dynamic values adjustments.

 ## Run Load Test